rgbguy/rgbguy.github.io/index.md

 ### Senior Graphics Engineer [Apr22' - Present]

-- At ShareChat, we are building a mobile first graphics sdk.
+- At ShareChat, we are building a ***mobile first graphics sdk***.
 All applications in our content creator ecosystem will use this sdk to render anything and everything!
-- To Architect the graphics engine making sure that complex graphics run even on low end mobile devices is my favourite part.
+- To ***architect the graphics engine*** making sure that complex graphics run even on low end mobile devices is my favourite part.
-- Using C++ most of the time.
+- Using ***C++*** most of the time.

 ---
 ## Qualcomm XR Research, Bangalore